eviatarbach/predictability/README.md

 - **daily_data.py**: Takes daily means of the reanalysis data and removes leap days.
 - **retrieve_data.py**: Retrieves the reanalysis data (ERA-Interim) from ECMWF.
+- **anomalies_vort.f**: Fortran program to remove the seasonal and subseasonal components from the vorticity data, leaving the anomalies.
+Replace vorticity for the other variables.
 - **convert_anomalies.py**: Convert the anomalies to HDF5 for Matlab.
 - **granger.m**: Performs the main Granger causality analysis, as well as that for lead time (generates output used in Figs. 2–5 and 8a).
 - **granger_seasonal.m**: Performs the Granger causality analysis by season (generates output used in Fig. 7).